-I am running for the Santa Ana Unified School District school board because I understand education, I understand Santa Ana, and I love my community.
+I am running for re-election to the Santa Ana Unified School District school board because I understand education, I understand Santa Ana, and I love my community.
 I have worked in schools for over 15 years beginning in afterschool programs, as a mentor, as a tutor, and as a classroom teacher.
-As a current 7th grade teacher, I know first hand what students, teachers, staff, and parents experience.
-Being in the classroom means that my daily life is school.
-It means that I spend my days thinking about how to reach students, how to build relationships with parents, and how to collaborate with teachers, staff and administration in order to have a strong, community-centered school experience for all of us.
+As a current 8th grade teacher, I know first-hand what students, teachers, staff, and parents experience.
+This knowledge has been a valuable asset to the district when making key decisions during the Covid-19 pandemic.

 On the Issues